Three stages of governance maturity.

 Where does your board stand?

-The School Governance Assurance Framework covers 11 governance functions across three progressive stages — Compliance, Assurance and Continuity.
-Every governing board sits somewhere on this journey.
-Find out where yours is.
+The School Governance Assurance Framework covers every governance function across three progressive stages: Compliance, Assurance and Continuity.
+Every governing board sits somewhere on this map.

-Boards are expected to show impact, not just activity, yet most lack the infrastructure to produce a traceable evidence trail.
+Boards are expected to show impact, not just activity.
+Most have no infrastructure to produce that evidence trail.
 Clerks minute decisions.
 Governors attend training.
-But where is the system that connects these activities to demonstrable school improvement?
+But nothing connects those activities to demonstrable school improvement.

 A progressive model of governance maturity

 Every governing board sits at one of three levels.
-The framework does not judge — it diagnoses.
-It shows you where you are, what you are missing, and what to prioritise next.
-The board audit maps your board against all three.
+The framework diagnoses, it does not judge.
+It names where you are, what is missing and what to prioritise next.
+The Quality Standard maps your board against all three.

 Compliance